wbailey/wbailey.github.io/source/_posts/2014-02-12-my-first-hand-experience-with-sexism.markdown

 ## The Experience

 I'll get right to it.
 I was interviewing with a company recently who reached out to me based on my experience in the industry.
-We weren't really sure what role I would fill but after a great conversation with the CTO I agreed to come in for an in person interview with more members of the management team.
+We weren't really sure what role I would fill, but after a great conversation with the CTO, I agreed to come in for an in person interview with more members of the management team.

 I had dedicated the day to come into the office and after being met by the CTO and given a tour of the office I sat down with him and the President of the company.
-The interview involved some general questions about background and general management philosophies.
+The interview involved questions about background and general management philosophies.
 After about an hour the CTO invited the CEO to join us.
 Usually a good sign at this point that things are moving along well.

 The CEO seemed nice enough when we first shook hands.
 Pleasantries were exchanged and then right out of the gate it happened.
 His first question to me: